jordan-yee/clojure-webstack/README.md

 clojure -X:watch-test
 ```

-To start the test runner from the REPL:
+OR to start the test runner from the REPL:
 ```
 clojure -M:repl/reloaded
 user=> (test-watch)